New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Abstract

 \section{Abstract}

-We develop a method to construct 4-dimensional Artin-Schelter regular algebras as normal extensions of (not necessarily noetherian) 3-dimensional ones.
+We introduce a new method to construct 4-dimensional Artin-Schelter regular algebras as normal extensions of (not necessarily noetherian) 3-dimensional ones.
 The method produces large classes of new 4-dimensional Artin-Schelter regular algebras.
 When applied to a 3-Calabi-Yau algebra our method produces a flat family of central extensions of it that are 4-Calabi-Yau, and all 4-Calabi-Yau central extensions having the same generating set as the original 3-Calabi-Yau algebra arise in this way.
-Some of the 2-generated 4-dimensional Artin-Schelter regular algebras discovered by Lu-Palmieri-Wu-Zhang \cite{LPWZ} can be obtained by our method and our results provide a new proof of their regularity.
 Each normal extension has the same generators as the original 3-dimensional algebra, and its relations consist of all but one of the relations for the original algebra and an equal number of new relations determined by ``the missing one'' and a tuple of scalars satisfying some numerical conditions.
 We determine the Nakayama automorphisms of the 4-dimensional algebras obtained by our method and as a consequence show that their homological determinant is 1.
 This supports the conjecture in \cite{MS16} that the homological determinant of the Nakayama automorphism is 1 for all Artin-Schelter regular connected graded algebras.
 Reyes-Rogalski-Zhang proved this is true in the noetherian case \cite[Cor.~5.4]{RRZ17}.